danielrcollins1/OED-Expanded/x-campaign-material.md

 - Any major river, ravine, or other obstacle will add +1 to the difficulty factor.
 - Traveling along a major road will subtract 1 from the difficulty factor (min 1).
-- \* Mountain Hex: there is a 1 in 6 chance to make progress in a given day.
+- \* Mountain Hex: there is a 1 in 6 chance to make progress in a given day, unless there is a pass.
 - Night travel costs double (unless a full moon, on a clear night, in open terrain) and adds a +2 to the difficulty factor, even with Infravision.

 ### Procedure

-**Describe/Map**: As the party explores beyond the bounds of the immediate area, the Judge should inform them of the new terrain type and features they encounter so they can learn and record the lay of the land on their map.
+**Describe/Map**: As the party explores beyond the bounds of the immediate area, the Judge should inform them of the new terrain types and features they encounter so they can learn and record the lay of the land on their map.

 **Encounter Check**: Once per hex there is a chance in 6 for a random encounter equal to the terrain difficulty factor.
 Encounter type is based on the tables you made earlier.
 Parties outdoors have a chance to spot one another at a distance of 2d6x10 yards, using the same procedures as in a dungeon.